Headphone Show Stand

 by Riddellikins, published

-The stand is designed for the Astro A40s so I made a holder for the mic to go on because having it sitting on on desk was boring.
-I'm pretty sure that this design will work with just about any model of any headphone - it's a rounded bit of plastic on a stick attached to a square - when simplified down.
+This stand is designed for the Astro A40s so I made a holder for the mic to go on because having it sitting on on desk was boring.
+This should work with almost any headphones.

 As you may be able to see in the photo, the headphones are at a slight angle.
 This is because the ear cups collide with the two posts that make the whole structure.
 This is a minor flaw and the layers of the "stand" print grip onto the headphone so it doesn't slide off.
 Not a big enough problem to justify printing again as far as I'm concerned.